 In their report to the American Gaming Association on the potential economic impacts of sports betting legalization, Oxford Economics (2018) identified jobs, income, and tax revenue as the main areas of impact.
 They noted that the direct economic impacts of jobs and income generated by legal sports betting operations would depend primarily on a shift in spending from illegal to legal markets.
-They further noted that the indirect and induced effects8 of legal sports betting although a portion would represent a net gain.
+They further noted that the indirect and induced effects8 of legal sports betting would not be entirely new since a portion of these effects already occur as a result of illegal sports betting although a portion would represent a net gain.
 In this section of the report, we focus on tax revenues and job creation since these are two of the few metrics available.

 As the MGC has noted, one of the important unknown features of the sports betting market is the potential size of this market and the share of this market that legal operators can capture (Connelly & Stempeck, 2018).
 While the size of the illegal sports betting market is uncertain, estimates have ranged from \$50 billion to \$192 billion in annual revenues (Eilers & Krejcik Gaming, H2 Gambling Capital; cited in Connelly & Stempeck, 2018).
-In a report commissioned by the American Gaming Association, Oxford Economics (2017) estimated the likely revenues from legalized sports betting based on three models of availability and three tax rates.9 Applied to Massachusetts, this approach projects that the Massachusetts legal sports betting market would yield tax revenues between \$8.6 million in the limited availability/low tax rate scenario and \$61.3 million in the convenient availability/high tax rate scenario.
+In a report commissioned by the American Gaming Association, Oxford Economics (2017) estimated the likely revenues from legalized sports betting based on three models of availability and three tax rates.
+Applied to Massachusetts, this approach projects that the Massachusetts legal sports betting market would yield tax revenues between \$8.6 million in the limited availability/low tax rate scenario and \$61.3 million in the convenient availability/high tax rate scenario.
 Compared with annual tax revenues from the Massachusetts Lottery (\$1.1 billion in 201910) and the state's casinos (\$168.7 million in 2019), these estimates suggest that legal sports betting in Massachusetts will have far less impact economically than the state's other two major legal types of gambling.